-2. Bullying, harassment and discrimination
+2. Bullying, harassment and discrimination As a councillor:

-- 2.1 I do not bully any person. - 2.2 I do not harass any person.
+2.1.
+I do not bully any person.

+2.2.
+I do not harass any person.

-2.3 I promote equalities and do not discriminate unlawfully against any person.
+2.3.
+I promote equalities and do not discriminate unlawfully against any person.

 The Advisory, Conciliation and Arbitration Service (ACAS) characterises bullying as offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.
 Bullying might be a regular pattern of behaviour or a one-off incident, happen face-to-face, on social media, in virtual meetings, emails or phone calls, happen in the workplace or at work social events and may not always be obvious or noticed by others.